UTAustinSPS/data-analysis/static/data_analysis/_sources/LaTeX/symbols.txt

      \renewcommand{\iff}{\Leftrightarrow}

-The explanation for the above code can be found on the :code:`\newcommand` page.
+The explanation for the above code can be found on the `New Command <newcommand.html>`_ page.

 .. table:: **Table 3: Operators**